gauravpsalvi/iegen/W1_Informal.md

 Template

 Hello John,
+//First
 How are you?
 I hope you're wife Amy and daughter Jasmine are doing great too.
 Although, it's such a short time since we last saw each other, it feels much longer.
-I can't believe it's already been 2 years since our last vacation together!
-I have been really overwhelmed with my work.
+I can't believe it's already been 2 years since our last vacation together! such a memorable holiday and the lovely photos!It just brought it all back  to me so vividly.
+I have recently been really overwhelmed with my work.
 I've just started a new business, and I've been working around the clock.
 It's been intense!
-I don't mean to complain;
-I've been enjoying it immensely and there is a huge turnover every month.
+I don't mean to complain; I've been enjoying it immensely and there is a huge turnover every month.

+//Mid--

+//Last
+Next month, we'll be celebrating our Wedding Anniversary and we'd be delighted if you could come over to celebrate it with us.
+It'be a chance for your to meet the rest of the family and see a bit of England.
+Of course, you must stay with us.
+There's plenty of room and we'll pick you up at the airport.
+I really hope you can make it.

+Take care and write back soon.

+Your friend,
+Rebecca

 ```